Texas Holdem Starting Hands

 Pocket Pairs Below Jacks

-One Thing to Keep in Mind: The lower your pair, the greater the chance that you will find yourself in a set-over-set situation.
+One Thing to Keep in Mind: The lower pair you have, the greater the chance that you will find yourself in a set-over-set situation.

 Anytime you flop the under set in a set-over-set situation, you will be lucky if you don't lose your entire stack.
 For this reason, many players will refuse to play pocket pairs below fives.

-Hands such as A-K, A-Q, A-J and even K-Q can be profitable hands to play.
-At a loose table, these hands are great for raising when you have position (and no one has raised ahead of you).
+Hands such as A-K, A-Q, A-J and even K-Q can be profitable hands to play and should be marked high in your poker cheat sheet.
+At a loose table, these hands are great for raising when you have position (and no one has raised before of you).

-Post-Flop: Much like AA and KK, you need to remember that one pair is a hand easily beaten.
-If your opponent is a very tight player, there is little chance he will be putting in large bets against you if he can't beat top pair.
+Post-Flop: Much like AA and KK, you need to remember that one pair is a hand easily beaten in Texas Holdem Poker.
+If your opponent is a very tight player there is little chance he will be putting in large bets against you if he can't beat top pair.

 You need to change how you play depending on the players you're against.